 I battled severe depression for a few months, and just when it seemed like I had turned a corner, that boyfriend wanted me to move to Hawaii with him.

-I was uncertain what I should do, so I went to work at Toys R Us that day to clear my mind.
+It was unclear to me at the time what I should do, so I went to work at Toys ‘R‘ Us that day to get my mind off it.